stymiee/email-validator/README.md

 Custom validators will be run after all built-in validators.
 If a custom validator fails, the error code will be set to `EmailValidator::FAIL_CUSTOM` and the error message will be "Failed custom validation".

+### Best Practices

+1. Keep your validation logic focused and single-purpose
+2. Use the Policy class to make your validator configurable
+3. Handle null domains and invalid emails gracefully
+4. Add appropriate unit tests for your custom validator
+5. Document your validator's requirements and behavior

 ### Example Use Cases

 - Domain-specific validation rules